We offer several conflict resolution services that includes conflict resolution, conflict coaching, mediation and restorative justice circles.

 - The student is to first meet with the responsible staff in the office where the matter arose in hopes of gaining a resolution.

 - If after the meeting the student is dissatisfied with the outcome, the following steps are to be followed:

 - A grievance is to be submitted in writing to the Dean of Students Office by completing the Request for Formal Review of a Student Grievance form.
 Here is the printable form and to type out the form go here.

 - When a student submits a grievance, the person must provide their name, contact information, and attach any related documents.

-- The SRR staff member will forward the grievance to the office or individual of concern and begin conversations with them to gather more information and determine the best avenue for resolving the student grievance.
+- The DOS staff member will forward the grievance to the office or individual of concern and begin conversations with them to gather more information and determine the best avenue for resolving the student grievance.
 This information will be reported back to the student.

-This is one-on-one discussion between a SRR staff member and a student in conflict with another who is unwilling to engage in meaningful dialogue.
+This is one-on-one discussion between a DOS staff member and a student in conflict with another who is unwilling to engage in meaningful dialogue.
 The goal is to identify the resolution approach that best meets the student’s interests and needs.

 RESTORATIVE JUSTICE CIRCLES

 Restorative Justice Circle is a discussion process where a student, or designated registered student organization representatives meet with other community members in order to identify actions to repair harm done.